roy-mdr/es-web-arbol/README.md

 - [ ] Add "class" property to App.Activity
 - [ ] Be able to modify one activity and modify all others with same class
 - [ ] Be able to modify one activity class and if exist in Tree, modify them
+- [ ] Add comments/description for activity classes?
 - [ ] Add collapse/expand all button?
+- [ ] Go to ActivityClass from Activity (right click, view activity origin?)

 ### v 1.1
 - [ ] Add multidrag (from different lists) support
 - [ ] Add multiselect edit
 - [ ] Better UX for item edit

+### v 1.2
+- [ ] Activity class image?
 - [ ] Set Zone name at drop?
 Modal?

-### v 1.2
-- [ ] Activity class image?
 - [ ] Activity class create/edit on modal
+- [ ] Right click menus? // Touch compatibility?

 ### ...
 - [ ] Improve accesibility...